Ajfriel86/HangManGame/README.md

 ### Bugs

-Throughout compiling the projects code I ran tests to check all of the cose was meeting pep8 standards.
-Using a built-in pepe8 linter in VS I ran into a mountain of errors at the start.
-Most of which where using single backslashes and trailing whitespace.
+Throughout compiling the project's code I ran tests to check all of the cose was meeting pep8 standards.
+Using a built-in pep8 linter in VS I ran into a mountain of errors at the start.
+Most of which were using single backslashes and trailing whitespace.
 Other's "string statement has no effect."
 Which was related to my docstrings being used improperly.
 These were easy fixes.

 ![Python Linter](./documentation/pylint.png)

 While testing the game I ran into a bug.
-Thius was at the end of the game when the user is asked if they will playing or not.
+This was at the end of the game when the user is asked if they will play or not.
-When entering anything other than the required fileds (y/n), an error was thrown.
+When entering anything other than the required fields (y/n), an error was thrown.
 This was in relation to the .strip() function.
-I changed the error handling from an if/else statement to an exception and removed the .strip() funstion.
+I changed the error handling from an if/else statement to an exception and removed the .strip() function.

 ![Bug](./documentation/bug_one.png)